Alexander Rinke’s BBC Interview

-When Alexander Rinke wanted some of the world's biggest companies to employ his small start-up business he came up with a novel approach - he would send their bosses handwritten letters.
+When Alexander Rinke wanted some of the world’s largest companies to hire his small start-up company he came up with a new method – he would send his managers handwritten letters.

-"We knew if we sent an email it could just be deleted," he says.
+“We knew that if we sent an email, it could only be deleted,” he says.

-"And if we sent out typed letters then their secretaries would open them, and bin them as junk mail.
+“And if we sent out typewritten letters then their secretary would open them, and bin them as spam.

-"But with a handwritten note, it seems more personal, it could have been a letter from a family member, or a friend."
+“But with a handwritten note, it seems more personal; it could have been a letter from a family member or friend.”

-Alexander launched Celonis when he was 22 with two friends, Martin Klenk and Bastian Nominacher, in 2011 after they had finished maths and computer science degrees at the Technical University of Munich.
+Alexander launched Celonis when he was 22 with two friends, Martin Klenk and Bastian Nominacher in 2011 after completing math and computer science degrees at the Technical University of Munich.

-Expanding on a project they had worked on as part of their courses, Celonis is a hi-tech data mining company that uses software and artificial intelligence to monitor the performance of businesses, to help them become more efficient and work better.
+Expanding on a project they had been working on as part of their courses, Celonis is a hi-tech data mining company that uses software and artificial intelligence to monitor the performance of companies to help them become more efficient and work better.

-In very simple terms, Celonis's software will monitor a company's computer system, and find out things such as which employees are being unproductive, which suppliers are too slow, and which production processes could be streamlined.
-It then suggests solutions.
+In very simple terms, Celoni’s software will monitor a company’s computer system, and find out things like which employees are unproductive, which suppliers are too slow, and which production processes can be streamlined.
+It then proposes solutions.

-The three friends were confident about what they could offer businesses, but they just needed to get themselves noticed.
+The three friends were convinced of what they could offer companies, but they just needed to get noticed.

 Hence the handwritten letters.